ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 ## IBM Data and AI Top Level Conceptual Architecture

 Based on the above prescriptive approach, a Data centric and AI reference architecture needs to support those layers.
 The following diagram represents the needed high level capabilities the reference architecture should support to address the Collect, Analyze, Organize and Infuse activities.

 ![](data-ai-ra.png)

-The architecture illustrates the need for strong data management capabilities inside a 'data platform' (Dark blue area mapped to IBM Cloud Pak for Data), on which AI capabilities are plugged in (Data science workbench and Watson applications and services).
+This architecture diagram illustrates the need for strong data management capabilities inside a 'multi cloud data platform' (Dark blue area), on which AI capabilities are plugged in to support analyze done by data scientists ( machine learning workbench and business analytics).

 The data platform addresses the data **collection** and **transformation** to move data to local highly scalable **store**.
-Sometime, it is necessary to avoid moving data when there is no need to do transformations or there is no performance impact to the data sources by adding readers, so a virtualization capability is necessary to open a view on remote data sources without moving data.
+Sometime, it is necessary to avoid moving data when there is no need to do transformations or there is no performance impact to the origin data sources by adding readers, so a virtualization capability is necessary to open a view on remote data sources without moving data.

 On the AI side, data scientists need to perform data **analysis**, which includes making sense of the data using data **visualization**.
 To build a model they need to define features, and the AI environment supports **feature engineering**.
 Then to build the model, the development environment helps to select and combine the different algorithms and to tune the hyper parameters.
 The execution can be done on local cluster or can be executed, at the big data scale level, to **machine learning cluster**.